NextronSystems/asgard-manual/administration/user-settings.rst

 .. note::
-   If a user is unable to log into ASGARD to disable their own 2FA, follow the instructions at :ref:`usage/troubleshooting:reset two factor authentication for a specific user`
+   If a user is unable to log into ASGARD to disable their own 2FA, follow the instructions at :ref:`troubleshooting/2fa:resetting two factor authentication`

 API Key
 ^^^^^^^